 Once these priorities have been accomplished, we encourage civics education reformers to enact the entire Model K-12 Civics Code.

 K-12 Civics education cannot be fixed alone.
 State legislators must also reform undergraduate and graduate-level instruction.
-We have therefore produced a list of Higher Education Civics Priorities, to complement our Model K-12 Civics Code.
-Among these Priorities, the most important is the American History Act (AHA), which adds an American History and Government general education requirement to public universities.
-We have phrased the remainder of these recommendations as goals rather than in legislative language.
+We have therefore produced a Model Higher Education Code, to complement our Model K-12 Civics Code.
+Among the Code’s Model Bills, the simplest to enact is the American History Act (AHA), which adds an American History and Government general education requirement to public universities.

 Civics education reform requires further detailed reform, for which we have not yet provided model legislation.
 Some of these reforms, in any case, require detailed administrative codification and cannot be spelled out fully in state legislation.
 We provide these strategic goals to provide general guidance for civics education reform on the state level.